 Securitised (re)insurance risks in respect of which the payment of interest and / or repayment of capital is dependent on the occurrence and severity of a predefined insured event.
 Purchasers of a catastrophe bond assume the risk carried by the (re)insurer upon occurrence of the catastrophic event.
 Catastrophe bonds are part of the insurance-linked securities market.
 Cf. securitisation Instruments.

 Direct insurer or reinsurer, which passes on (also: cedes) shares of its insured or reinsured risks to a reinsurer in exchange for premium.

 Transfer of a risk from the direct insurer to the reinsurer.

 Sum total of paid claims and provisions for loss events that occurred in the business year; this item also includes the result of the run-off of the provisions for loss events from previous years, in each case, after the deduction of own reinsurance cessions.

 Coinsurance Funds Withheld- (CFW) Treaty

-Type of coinsurance contract where the ceding company retains a portion of the original premium at least equal to the ceded reserves.
-Similar to a ModCo contract the interest payment to the reinsurer reflects the investment return on an underlying asset portfolio.
+Reinsurance treaty under which the ceding company retains a portion of the original premium at least equal to the ceded reserves.

 Sum of loss ratio and expense ratio.